-To understand how to find and isolate muscle direction, imagine you are at the beach.
+Imagine you are at the beach.
 Pound your heel into the wet sand.
 What happens?
 Nothing.
 The sand resists.
 Now, gently wiggle your heel into the sand, slowly, little by little, moving bits of sand side to side.
 A whole new world of life appears.
-The same is true in the body, Approach a muscle by touching the skin in the area you expect to find the muscle.
+The same is true in the body, Approach a muscle by placing your fingers in the area you expect to find the muscle.
 Stay calm, and allow healing intention to gently guide the fingers through the layers of skin.
 Slowly sink under the skin by rocking the fingers side to side.
-Create a mental image of the muscle pictures you have studied, and feel for rope like fibers that appear to be lined up in the direction of the muscle you are trying to locate.
+Create a mental image of the muscle from the anatomy pictures you have studied, and feel for rope like fibers that appear to be lined up in the direction of the muscle you are trying to locate.
 Activate the target muscle in an isolated movement pattern to help find it.
 Can you feel a muscle under lots of fat?
 Yes, adipose or fat tissue easily moves aside allowing passage through to muscles.